European-Unified-ID/EUID-docs/api/v2/sdks/sdk-ref-csharp-dotnet.md

 ### Decryption Response Content

-When decrypting with the `SharingClient`, the SDK returns the following information:
+When decrypting with the `BidstreamClient`, the SDK returns the following information:

 | Property | Description |
 | :--- | :--- |